Bylaws of the Libertarian Party of Connecticut (PDF)

 Section 7 Quorums

-A quorum for the State Central Committee shall be one half of its membership, not counting vacancies.
-A quorum for a Party Convention or Special Party Meeting shall be one half the delegates, including those represented by proxy, or 2⁄ the delegates present at the opening of the Convention, whichever is greater.
-A quorum for the Judicial Committee shall be two thirds of its membership.
+A quorum for the State Central Committee shall be one-half (½) of its membership, not counting vacancies.
+A quorum for a Regular Convention or Special Party Meeting shall be 25 delegates

 Article VIII FINANCES